stephenson/foghub/README.markdown

 # Setup

-Foghub is a Sinatra application that can take, and parse, the data given by Github's service hooks.
+Foghub is a Sinatra application that can receive, and parse, the data given by Github's service hooks.

 Clone this repository, and edit `config.yml` to include your Fogbugz credentials.